-A risk-informed approach supports both the NGNP design and licensing process.
-Risk insights from an NGNP PRA support the following: evaluation of design alternatives and incorporation of risk insights into the design, input to the selection of LBEs, input to the safety classification of SSCs, and riskinformed evaluation of defense-in-depth.
-LBEs include AOOs, DBEs, BDBEs; they also include deterministically selected DBAs, which only take credit for the plant response of safety-related SSCs.
+A risk-informed approach supports both the modular HTGR design and licensing process.
+Risk insights from a modular HTGR PRA support the: evaluation of design alternatives and incorporation of risk insights into the design, input to the selection of LBEs, input to the safety classification of SSCs, and risk-informed evaluation of defense-in-depth.
+LBEs include AEs, DBEs, BDBEs; they also include deterministically selected DBAs, which only take credit for the plant response of safety-related SSCs.
 Safety classification divides SSCs into three categories: safety-related, non-safety-related with special treatment, and non-safety-related with no special treatment.
-The NGNP defense-in-depth framework has three elements: plant capability defense-in-depth, programmatic defense-in-depth, and risk-informed evaluation of defense-in-depth.
+The modular HTGR defense-in-depth framework has three elements: plant capability defense-in-depth, programmatic defense-in-depth, and risk-informed evaluation of defense-in-depth.
 Deterministic and probabilistic safety evaluations determine how well the defense-in-depth strategies have been implemented.
-The goal of these evaluations is to demonstrate the adequacy and sufficiency of all physical and programmatic measure to assure that defense-in-depth is maintained in the design and operation of the modular HTGR.
+The goal of these evaluations is to demonstrate the adequacy and sufficiency of all physical and programmatic measures to assure that defense-in-depth is maintained in the design and operation of the modular HTGR.